 My Mum’s Secret Sri Lankan Love cake recipe

 As a child growing up, this is one cake my mum made every Christmas and no one, in my opinion, no hotel, no relative, no catering business could beat her love cake.
-Am I bias because she is my mother? hmmm, maybe but I also truly understand flavours and can tell you when a love cake is good.
-Its made with so much love, that even when I make it, I still feel something is missing, and that’s my mothers love that goes into this cake.
+Am I biased because she is my mother? hmmm, maybe but I also truly understand flavours and can tell you when a love cake is good.
+It’s made with so much love, that even when I make it, I still feel something is missing, and that’s my mothers love that goes into this cake.

 Until today when we go home for Christmas, I would ask my mum to make me a huge batch of love cake to take back overseas so I can eat:) although I tell her I am going to distribute it with my friends, I end up eating it all hah hahaha she still thinks I give her love cake to people but how can I when it is soooo good.